The DeCAMFounder: Non-Linear Causal Discovery in the Presence of Hidden Variables: Experiments

 \subsection{Simulated Data}

-In this set of simulations we analyze the sensitivity and robustness of our method with respect to different data characteristics.
-To this end, we vary the following parameters: strength of confounding, linear or non-linear SCM, and dimensionality. \\
+In this set of simulations, we examine the robustness of our method to different data characteristics.
+To achieve this, we vary the following parameters: the strength of confounding, linear or non-linear SCM, and dimensionality. \\